stuartellis/rpi-management/README.md

 ## Diagnostics

-To check that Ansible can successfully connect to nodes, use the *ping* module:
+To check that Ansible can successfully connect to the devices in the inventory, use the *ping* module:

     ansible -m ping -i inventory/hosts all

-To get the Ansible facts for nodes, use the *setup* module:
+To get the Ansible facts for the devices, use the *setup* module:

     ansible -m setup -i inventory/hosts all > all.txt